Tablighi Jamaat: Pakistan

 Yet another gathering was organised in Pakistan near Lahore at Raiwind, for 250,000 people.
 The event was "called off" in response to the officials' requests, but the participants had already gathered and communed together.
-When they returned, the virus travelled with them, including two cases in the Gaza strip.
+When they returned, the virus travelled with them, including two cases in the Gaza Strip.
 During testing, around 40 members of the Tablighi Jamaat were found to be COVID-infected.
 Another 50 people including four Nigerian women, suspected to be the carriers of the virus were quarantined 50 km from Lahore.
 In Hyderabad, Sindh, 38 members of the organisation were found to be positive for coronavirus.
 Raiwind, the place where the event was held has been locked down by Pakistani authorities and the police arrested Tablighi Jamaat members from their offices in Sindh and Punjab for violating the law.

-A member of the organisation stabbed a policemen while trying to escape from an isolation facility.
 Ninety-four more Tableeghi Jamaat members tested positive for the coronavirus on 31 March 2020 in Hyderabad, in the Sindh province.